Fans may object, but it’s difficult not to think of Chelsea in terms of before and after Roman Abramovich.

 Prior to the Blues’ record-breaking title win in 2004/05, England’s top flight was dominated by a duopoly.

-Man United (six) and Arsenal (three) won nine titles in nine seasons to leave the Prem relatively noncompetitive in the view of many.
+Man United (six) and Arsenal (three) won nine titles in as many seasons to leave the Prem relatively noncompetitive in the view of many.

 Chelsea’s emergence may have angered traditionalists who thought they ‘bought success’ but there’s no doubt the league benefited (in terms of entertainment) from a team capable of bettering United and Arsenal.